w5xd/PacketRainGauge/README.md

 magnet axis and sensor geometry are related:
 <a href='https://www.silabs.com/documents/public/application-notes/an1018-si72xx-sensors.pdf'>
 https://www.silabs.com/documents/public/application-notes/an1018-si72xx-sensors.pdf<a>.
-A K&J Magnetics B422 magnet conveniently matches the original magnet's dimensions, and even has its poles aligned so that its pole axis can be oriented to penetrate the Si7210 when mounted in the original rocker.
+A K&J Magnetics B422 magnet conveniently matches the original magnet's dimensions, and has its poles aligned so that its pole axis can be oriented to penetrate the Si7210 when mounted in the original rocker.